Rishu1204/PG-Life/README.md

 g.)
 Amenties Lists <br/>
 h.)
 Feedback of the PG's by the users <br/>

-## It is a project in my Training of Web Development from Internshala, where i leanrt all the aspects of Web Development such as: <br/>
+## It is a project in my Training of Web Development from Internshala, where i learnt all the aspects of Web Development such as: <br/>
 a.)
 HTML <br/>
 b.)
 CSS <br/>
 c.)
 JavaScript <br/>